 Student Enrollment and Graduation Data

-Current enrollment for Civil Engineering is 109, with 17 graduates in 2013-14.
-Past enrollment and graduation data is available in the annual Assessment Reports on this page.
+Current enrollment for Civil Engineering is 110, with 25 graduates in 2015-16.
+Past enrollment and graduation data are available in the annual Assessment Reports on this page.

 The curriculum map for the civil engineering program can be found on the program's web page on the Oregon Tech web site.